jamesvrempel/Frappe_Assistant_Core/docs/SSE_BRIDGE_INTEGRATION.md

 After setting up the SSE Bridge:

+1. **Configure via Frappe UI**: Use Assistant Core Settings for easy management
-1. **Configure Claude**: Update your Claude MCP configuration to use the SSE bridge
+2. **Configure Claude**: Update your Claude MCP configuration to use the SSE bridge
-2. **Test Integration**: Verify MCP communication works end-to-end
+3. **Test Integration**: Verify MCP communication works end-to-end
-3. **Monitor Performance**: Set up monitoring for production deployments
+4. **Monitor Performance**: Use the built-in status monitoring in Frappe
-4. **Scale as Needed**: Deploy multiple instances for high availability
+5. **Scale as Needed**: Deploy multiple instances for high availability

+## UI Management Summary

+The SSE Bridge is now fully integrated into Frappe's Assistant Core Settings:

+### Key Features:
+- **✅ One-Click Start/Stop**: Use buttons in Assistant Core Settings
+- **✅ Real-time Status**: Monitor connection status and health
+- **✅ Configuration Management**: All settings stored in Frappe DocType
+- **✅ Process Management**: Independent process with PID file tracking
+- **✅ Debug Toggle**: Enable/disable debug mode via checkbox

+### Access Path:
+1. Go to **Desk** → **Assistant Core Settings**
+2. Navigate to **SSE Bridge Configuration** section
+3. Use the control buttons and status displays

+This integration makes the SSE Bridge production-ready while maintaining the ease of development and testing.

 For additional help, refer to:
 - [TECHNICAL_DOCUMENTATION.md](./TECHNICAL_DOCUMENTATION.md) - Deep technical details